RoxvilleRooster/easy-chair/savage_hap_leonard.md

 Joe Lansdale writes some fun, evocative yarns.
 Thanks to Bruce Campbell and the movie version of Bubba Ho-Tep, I found Champion Joe.
 I will not claim I have read all of Joe's stuff (the master is prolific) but I have read most of everything related to the Hap and Leonard series.
 To me, Hap and Leonard are similar to Fritz Leiber's Fafhrd and the Grey Mouser.

 ## Being a Savage Worlds gamer
-When I came back to tabletop role-playing games in my early forties, I soon found Savage Worlds (after an initial foray into Pathfinder).
-Savage Worlds is my system of choice nowadays because it is versatile and fast.
-There is also enough crunch in the rules to satisfy my old-schooly wants.
+When I came back to tabletop role-playing games in my early forties, I soon found Savage Worlds.
+Savage Worlds is my system of choice nowadays because it is versatile and, when played right, fast paced.
+There is also enough crunch in the rules to satisfy my old-school RPG player wants.

 ## Savage Worlds and Joe Lansdale's East Texas
 In 2015, Pinnacle Entertainment Group came out with the East Texas University (ETU) setting, which is a mash up where Buffy the Vampire Slayer, Miskatonic University, and Blue Mountain State meet in Lansdale country.
 There is even a building named after Champion Joe on the ETU campus.
 Unlike the supernatural horror in the ETU setting, the horror in the Hap and Leonard books is visceral, earthly horror and it is effective because it is man-made, unnerving, mundane yet inhuman.
 Hap and Leonard reside in the fictional town of LaBorde, Texas and that can easily be situated close by the fictitious university town of Pinebox.
 You can easily find a reason for Hap and Leonard to visit Pinebox.
 They have served as security guards at a chicken processing plant before, so maybe they can do a stint as campus police.
 As far as the time lines are concerned, do not sweat it.
 Hap and Leonard were very active in the late 80s.
-A recent novel, Rusty Puppy (2017), is set in the early 2010s.
+The most recent novel, _The Elephant of Surprise_ (March 2019) is likely set in the late 2000s or 2010s, based on the occasional references to devices (e.g., mobile devices).
 Hap and Leonard don't exactly age as quickly as the rest of us.

 ![collins-pine](https://when-release.com/.u/.d/1460751590.jpg)
 ## Hap and Leonard as a team